nathancahill/split/README.md

 |:---:|:---:|:---:|:---:|:---:|
 | 19+ ✔ | 4+ ✔ | 9+ ✔ | 32+ ✔ | 7+ ✔ |

 Gracefully falls back in IE 8 and below to only setting the initial widths/heights and not allowing dragging.
+IE 8 requires a [polyfill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/isArray) for `Array.isArray()`

 ## License